Instructors - Frequently Asked Questions

 There is no more meaningful advertising for us than a recommendation from you.
 Here are some ways you can encourage students to visit us.

 • Recommend that your students visit us early in the writing process.
 Talking with a tutor can help writers understand the assignment, articulate their ideas more clearly, or create an outline.
-(It's also another great opportunity to remind students that writing IS a process.)
+Getting a student into the Writing Center during the pre-writing stage can help to prevent unethical AI generative writing through proactive planning.
+It's also another great opportunity to remind students that writing IS a process.

 • Recommend that your students visit us often.
 Good writers are not created in a single appointment, or in a single assignment.
 Though everyone is happy to see immediate improvement in a draft, the real improvement for a writer happens over time.

-• Include contact information for the Writing Center in your syllabus.
-It also helps to include a brief description of what students can expect when they visit, i.e., collaborative talk, not proofreading.
+• Include contact information for the Writing Center and the link to our scheduling system in your syllabus.
+It also helps to include a brief description of what students can expect when they visit, i.e., collaborative talk, not proofreading or editing.

 Example: